adamsalter/sitemap_generator/README.md

 - Compresses Sitemaps using GZip
 - Notifies Search Engines (Google, Yahoo, Bing, Ask, SitemapWriter) of new sitemaps
 - Ensures your old Sitemaps stay in place if the new Sitemap fails to generate
-- You set the hostname (and protocol) of the links in your Sitemap
+- Gives you complete control over your sitemaps and their content.

 Contribute
 -------